Viralmaniar/viralmaniar.github.io/_pages/about.md

 My name is Viral Maniar and I am passionate about the field of cyber and information security.
 I am based in Melbourne, Australia.

-I am a dedicated Principal Security Consultant and a Penetration Tester at Threat Intelligence Pty Ltd in Australia with over 7 years of experience in information security and management.
-Prior to joining Threat Intelligence, I held senior positions at KPMG and Ernst & Young.
+I am a dedicated Principal Security Consultant and a Penetration Tester at Preemptive Cyber Security Pty Ltd in Australia with over 9 years of experience in information security and management.
+Prior to working for RiskIQ, I held senior positions at Threat Intelligence, KPMG and Ernst & Young.
 I have provided security consulting services including infrastructure (internal - external), application penetration testing, vulnerability assessments, wireless penetration testing, social engineering, red team engagements, API testing, Thick & Thin client testing and cloud architecture security reviews to numerous clients across various industries in the APAC region.

 I was involved with the RISC (RMIT Information Security Collective) Club while at University and worked as a Developer for firewall security at Biarri Networks where I developed a visualisation algorithm to solve the issue of firewall rules management.